Ton-Dynasty/ticker/README.md

 # TICKER

-Farming TIC tokens from TIC TON oracle
+Farming TIC tokens from TIC TON oracle with no risk & effort.

 ## Setup